curl/everything-curl/curl-releases.md

 It is one single source code archive for all platforms curl can run on.
 It is the one and only package for both curl and libcurl.

-We never ship any curl or libcurl _binaries_ from the project.
-All the packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.
+We never ship any curl or libcurl _binaries_ from the project with one
+exception: we host official curl binaries built for Windows users.
+All the othrt packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.

 As of a few years back, we make an effort to do our releases on an eight week